CodeblackNL/TFSBuildScripts/README.md

 Previous versions (<= 1.5.0) of TFSBuildScripts provided scripts for the XAML-type builds;
 see the [wiki](https://github.com/CodeblackNL/TFSBuildScripts/wiki/XAML-Home) for more information.

 With TFS 2015, a new build mechanisme was introduced.
-It consists of the execution of a list of tasks.
+It basically consists of the execution of a list of tasks.
-TFS already comes with tasks for running a SonarQube analysis and packaging & publishing NuGet packages.
+TFS already comes with tasks for running a SonarQube analysis and packaging & publishing NuGet packages, which have all been improved with TFS 2017.
 Also, release management is now integrated.

 For TFSBuildScripts, this only leaves versioning; but that's a good thing :-).